landru27/drop-sort/README.md

 So in this case, all prismarine related items would teleport to the item frame with the [prismarine](https://minecraft.gamepedia.com/Prismarine) block, all coral items would teleport to the item frame with the [bubble coral](https://minecraft.gamepedia.com/Coral_Block) block, and all the *other* non-prismarine non-coral ocean items would teleport to the item frame with the [Kelp](https://minecraft.gamepedia.com/Kelp) leaf.
 The magic sorting system automatically detects which item frames are on display, and sorts accordingly.

-See the [Groups](#groups) section below for a list of all 39 groups and to see how the sub-group hierarchy works.
+See the [Groups](#groups) section below for a list of all sorting categories and to see how the sub-group hierarchy works.

 ### Misc Catch-All Group